Stewart Granger: Stardom

-Gainsborough melodramas 1943–1946
+Gainsborough melodramas: 1943–1946

 Granger's first starring film role was as the acid-tongued Rokeby in the Gainsborough Pictures period melodrama The Man in Grey (1943), a movie that helped to make him and his three co-stars – James Mason, Phyllis Calvert and Margaret Lockwood – box-office names in Britain.

 Granger followed it with The Lamp Still Burns (1943), playing the love interest of nurse Rosamund John.
 More popular was Fanny by Gaslight (1944), another for Gainsborough Pictures, which reunited him with Calvert and Mason, and added Jean Kent.
 The New York Times reported that Granger "is a young man worth watching.
 The customers... like his dark looks and his dash; he puts them in mind, they say of Cary Grant."
 It was the second most popular movie at the British box office in 1944.

 Another hit was Love Story (1944), where he plays a blind pilot who falls in love with terminally ill Margaret Lockwood, with Patricia Roc co-starring.
-Granger filmed this at the same time as Waterloo Road (1945), playing his first villain, a "spiv" who has run off with the wife of John Mills.
+Granger filmed this at the same time as Waterloo Road (1945), playing his first villain, a "spiv" who has run off with the wife of the John Mills character.
 This movie was popular too, and it was one of Granger's favourites.
+He was too busy to accept a role offered in The Way to the Stars.

-Madonna of the Seven Moons (1945), with Calvert and Roc, was more Gainsborough melodrama, another hit.
+Madonna of the Seven Moons (1945), with Calvert and Roc, was more Gainsborough melodrama, and another hit.
 Also popular was Caesar and Cleopatra, supporting Claude Rains and Vivien Leigh; this movie lost money because of its high production cost but was widely seen, and was the first of Granger's movies to be a hit in the U.S. At the end of 1945 British exhibitors voted Granger the second most popular British film star, and the ninth most popular overall.
 The Times reported that "this six-foot black-visaged ex-soldier from the Black Watch is England's Number One pin up boy.
 Only Bing Crosby can match him for popularity."

 Caravan (1946), starring Granger and Kent, was the sixth most popular movie at the British box office in 1946.
-Also well liked was The Magic Bow (1946), with Calvert and Kent, where Granger played Niccolò Paganini That year he was voted the third most popular British star, and the sixth most popular overall.
+Also well liked was The Magic Bow (1946), with Calvert and Kent, where Granger played Niccolò Paganini.
+That year he was voted the third most popular British star, and the sixth most popular overall.
+James Mason wrote about Granger in his memoir, saying "although he seemed to get as much fun from a spot of producer-baiting as anyone I ever worked with, he was deeply conscientious and had a load of theatrical talent.
+He should have made himself a producer and/or director."